Services

 Dribbling after urination

-If left untreated, severe BPH may increase the risk of urinary retention, bladder issues, or kidney complications.
+If BPH becomes severe and is not treated, it may increase the risk of urinary retention, bladder problems, or kidney complications.

-Aquablation may be a strong option for patients who:
+Aquablation may be a good treatment option for patients who:

 Have moderate to severe BPH symptoms